scrumzone/tasktree/README.md

 #### Setting up MySQL

 On Windows, you can install the MySQL server using the installer found [here](https://dev.mysql.com/downloads/installer/). **Be sure to install version 8.0.xx.**
-After doing that, navigate to the install location of the MySQL binary (usually somthing like `C:\ProgramFiles\MySQL\bin\`) and run the following:
+After doing that, navigate to the install location of the MySQL binary (usually somthing like `C:\ProgramFiles\MySQL\MySQL Server 8.0\bin\`) and run the following:

 ```
 .\mysql.exe -u root -p